 - b) Then include only the following

 - bright microlensing event

 - possible ditto

 - potential ditto

 - microlensing event

 - long microlensing event

 - potential ditto

-- Observing Priority > 0 (indicated in red)
+- Observing Priority; All

 - c) Review each candidate on BHTOM

-- d) On the Gaia Alerts page enter each prospective target in turn to confirm potential lensing status and review associated documentation.
+d) On the Gaia Alerts page enter each prospective target in turn to confirm potential lensing status and review associated documentation.
 Example in Figure 3.3.3.

-- e) Review each candidate on LCO MOP website
+e) Review each candidate on LCO MOP website

-- f) Omit those which have returned to their base magnitude or which could be stellar outbursts.
-Of particular interest will be those where the brightness is rising rapidly
+f) Omit those which have returned to their base magnitude or which could be stellar outbursts.
+Of particular interest will be those where the brightness is rising rapidly g) An aid to determining visibility is Object Visibility - STARALT at http://catserver.ing.iac.es/staralt/